 Ancient Debris is a very special kind of ore that can be found in the lowest layers of the Nether.
 Naturally, what with it being a fair way into any Minecraft world, you’ll need to be geared up to the eyeballs to be able to just survive here, let alone manage to actually mine any Ancient Debris.

-The reason why Ancient Debris is so important is that it’s the most efficient way of getting your hands on Netherite Scrap, which you'll need if you want to get Netherite in Minecraft.
+The reason why Ancient Debris is so important is that it’s the most efficient way of getting your hands on Netherite Scrap, which you'll need if you want to get Netherite.
 This is an incredibly rare material that can help you get the most powerful gear in the game, and you’ll want to be as strong as possible if you’re hoping to see everything Minecraft has to offer.

 How to get Ancient Debris in Minecraft